hyperchomp/prgl/README.md

 ## Dependencies
 ### Install
-These dependencies must be installed separately from prgl as the framework relies on them.
+These dependencies must be installed separately as the library relies on them.
 * [GLFW](https://github.com/glfw/glfw) (zlib) for a multitude of functionality, for example rendering and input. prgl wraps a lot of GLFW functionality so you shouldn't normally need to call it directly.
-    * I recommend building GLFW from source as a static library, this process is very similar to installing prgl.
+    * I recommend building GLFW from source as a static library.
 The directions can be found [in the GLFW documentation](https://www.glfw.org/docs/latest/compile.html).

 #### Linking
-You can easily link prgl to your project in CMakeLists.txt.
-Note that for GLFW although you need it installed to compile prgl itself you aren't required to link it in another project using the framework as prgl aims to provide wrapper methods for any needed GLFW functionality.
+You can easily link prgl to your project in your `CMakeLists.txt`.
+Note that although you need GLFW installed to compile prgl you aren't required to link it in a project using the library as prgl provides wrapper methods for needed GLFW functionality.
 ```
 find_package(prgl REQUIRED)